-A student’s backpack generally includes things like highlighters, pens, books, paper, a laptop, water bottle, snacks of some kind, and their headphones.
+A student’s backpack generally includes things like highlighters, pens, books, paper, a laptop, a water bottle, snacks of some kind, and their headphones.
 These things are all supposed to help create an environment to maximize memorization and concentration.
 Clearly things like paper, pens and a laptop are necessities for studying.
 Even snacks and water are easily classified as necessities (hydrate or diedrate, kids!) but what about headphones (and Spotify)?

 Music has become an ever-present force in students’ lives.
-Whether it’s at the gym or walking between classes, students are constantly plugged in to their favorite music.
-With studies about things like the “Mozart Effect” suggesting that music improves brain function and memorization, there’s good reason to believe that whatever’s playing through a student’s headphones could actually make them better at learning.
+Whether it’s at the gym or walking between classes, students are constantly plugged into their favorite music.
+With studies about things like the “Mozart Effect” suggesting that music improves brain function and memorization, there’s a good reason to believe that whatever’s playing through a student’s headphones could actually make them better at learning.
 But composers like Mozart, Brahms, and other classical music options just aren’t everyone’s cup of tea, so we’ve taken a look at some of the scientific research on this topic to create some study playlists for fans of other kinds of music.

 Music with no lyrics works best

 Study after study has concluded the same thing: listening to music with lyrics will distract you from studying.
 Especially with regard to anything language-based (i.e. reading and writing).

 Beyoncé is without a doubt one of the most popular musicians of our time, and her music is great for motivating you to keep going.
 The problem is that it is also incredibly hard to not sing along with her (in your head or out loud).
 This means that your concentration will be split between rocking out to some amazing vocals, imagining you’re her backup dancer (oh…only me?), and what you’re actually trying to focus on.

 But, don’t worry.
 This doesn’t mean you can’t rock out to some great music while studying.
 It will just have to be great music without words.